The bad news

 Now you have this mountain of information, share it with your staff!
 Use the reports to start a conversation with your team.
+Discuss on various aspects of your business with your team, like a request for proposal.
 Be transparent about the performance of the business as a whole, as well as each staff member, and use this information to praise and motivate your team.
-By allowing each staff member to see figures such as their client retention rate, percentage of technical treatments and retail sales, and how their performance compares to others, they will be empowered and energized to work harder!
+By allowing each staff member to see figures such as their client retention rate, percentage of technical treatments and retail sales, and how their performance compares to others, they will be empowered and energised to work harder!

 Set an example